-Hypertension and dyslipidemia are highly prevalent in the general population and often coexist, contributing to CV risk in an additive way [529].
-Lipoproteins in plasma are classified according to size, and differ with respect to lipid content and apolipoprotein expression [695].
-Several different lipid- and lipoprotein measures (including total cholesterol, non-HDL cholesterol and triglycerides) have been associated with the risk of CVD in a log-linear fashion.
+Hypertension and dyslipidemia are highly prevalent in the general population and often coexist, contributing to CV risk in an additive way [531].
+Lipoproteins in plasma are classified according to size, and differ with respect to lipid content and apolipoprotein expression [691].
+Several different lipid-and lipoprotein measures (including total cholesterol, non-HDL cholesterol, LDL cholesterol and triglycerides) have been associated with the risk of CVD in a log-linear fashion.
 Current evidence suggests that all ApoB-containing lipoprotein with a diameter <70 nm may cross the endothelial barrier and contribute to the formation of atherosclerosis.
-This explains why different lipid measures are used in different contexts, such as non-HDL cholesterol.
+This explains why different lipid measures are used in different contexts, such as non-HDL cholesterol in the SCORE2 and SCORE2-OP models to estimate CV risk, whereas treatment targets are generally guided by levels of LDL-cholesterol.
 These guidelines support the concept of risk-based lipid-lowering treatment suggested by the 2021 ESC guidelines on CVD prevention [33].
-Apparently healthy adults should undergo a CV risk assessment using the SCORE2 or SCORE2-OP tools [33].
+Apparently healthy adults should undergo a CV risk assessment using the SCORE2-OP tools [33].
 In low-risk patients, no specific treatment is needed except for general lifestyle advice.
 For high-risk or very-high risk primary preventive patients, it is recommended to initially aim for a LDL-cholesterol level below 2.6 mmol/l (100 mg/dl).
 Depending on 10-year and lifetime risk, comorbidities, frailty and patient preference, the ultimate goal may be an LDL-cholesterol level below 1.8 mmol/l (70 mg/dl) in high-risk patients, and below 1.4 mmol/l (55 mg/dl) in very high-risk patients [33].

-The ASCOT trial [507] demonstrated that in people with hypertension and moderately elevated CV risk, treatment with 10 mg/day of atorvastatin reduced the risk of composite CV outcome by 36%.
-Numerous RCTs and multiple meta-analyses have shown that statin treatment is associated with a reduction of CV outcomes that is proportional to the LDL-cholesterol reduction [696].
-In recent years, evidence from RCTs on ezetimibe and PCSK9-inhibitors have accumulated, adding to the overall body of evidence supporting the causal role of LDL-cholesterol reduction for CV protection [697].
-Importantly, the relative benefit of lipid-lowering treatment in patients at moderately elevated risk seems to be independent of BP level [698,699], although the absolute benefit is more pronounced in people with hypertension because of elevated CV risk [700].

-Based on the results of the ASCOT and HOPE-3 trials [507,698], among others, people with hypertension and elevated CV risk should be treated with a moderate dose of a statin, whereas hypertensive patients classified as having a high or very high CV risk, thus fulfilling the criteria for intensive LDL-cholesterol-lowering treatment the required lower LDL-cholesterol goals for CV prevention should be attained by uptitrating statins to the maximally tolerated dose [695].
-It is of note that most side effects, including muscle symptoms, are nonspecific and not related to statin treatment per se [701].
-According to the recent guidelines on dyslipidemia ezetimibe should be added if LDL-cholesterol control is not achieved (preferably as SPC to improve adherence to treatment) [321,702] and PCSK9 inhibitors or siRNA may be considered in very high-risk patients to attain the LDL-C target.
+The ASCOT trial [692] demonstrated that in people with hypertension and moderately elevated CV risk, treatment with 10 mg/day of atorvastatin reduced the risk of composite CV outcome by 36%.
+Numerous RCTs and multiple meta-analyses have shown that statin treatment is associated with a reduction of CV outcomes that is proportional to the LDL-cholesterol reduction [693].
+In recent years, evidence from RCTs on ezetimibe and PCSK9-inhibitors have accumulated, adding to the overall body of evidence supporting the causal role of LDL-cholesterol reduction for CV protection [694].
+Importantly, the relative benefit of lipid-lowering treatment in patients at moderately elevated risk seems to be independent of BP level [695,696], although the absolute benefit is more pronounced in people with hypertension because of elevated CV risk [697].
+Based on the results of the ASCOT and HOPE-3 trials [692,695], among others, people with hypertension and elevated CV risk should be treated with a moderate dose of a statin, whereas hypertensive patients classified as having a high or very high CV risk, thus fulfilling the criteria for intensive LDL-cholesterol-lowering treatment, the required lower LDL-cholesterol goals for CV prevention should be attained by uptitrating statins to the maximally tolerated dose [691].
+It is of note that most side effects, including muscle symptoms, are nonspecific and not related to statin treatment "per se" [698].
+According to the recent guidelines on dyslipidemia, ezetimibe should be added if LDL-cholesterol control is not achieved (preferably as SPC to improve adherence to treatment) [699] and PCSK9 inhibitors or siRNA may be considered in very high-risk patients to attain the LDL-cholesterol target.